-Browse on keywords: legume nitrogen fixation grain legumes
+Browse on keywords: crop rotation disease grain legumes

 7524.
 White, J.G.H.. undated.
 Grain legumes in sustainable cropping systems; a review.. unpublished manuscript, Plant Science Dept..

 This paper briefly reviews the role that grain legumes can play in sustaining cropping systems.
 It presents various estimates of N fixation of grain legumes, with lupin and fababean showing the highest rates, followed by peas and lentils, chickpeas, and soybeans.
 Phaseolus beans are generally poor N fixers.
 Fababeans are more tolerant of soil mineral N than other species and will still fix large quantities of N when mineral N is present.
 Under drought stressed conditions, peas and lentils were more efficient in N fixation than fababeans.
 Only in lupins and fababeans was N fixation normally greater than the N removed in the seed.
 The roots and nodules of grain legumes are likely to be the greatest source of N for following crops.
 This N is often quickly mineralized within several weeks after harvest, and strategies are needed to prevent its loss.
 Grain legumes are also beneficial break crops, particularly for soil-borne diseases, and can help to control certain grassy weeds.
 Preceding grain legumes with a brassica crop has reduced the incidence of Aphanomyces root rot in peas, due to sulfur containing compounds.
 Most grain legumes suffer reduced yields if soils are compacted and poorly aerated.
 The paper contains numerous references and tables on nitrogen relations.